mvolkmann/MyUnixEnv/notes/VueNotes.md

 If the expression is a method name, the event arguments are passed to it.

-Events emitted from a component can only be subscribed to from the same component instance.
+Vue events emitted from a component can only be subscribed to from the same component instance.
+They are not like DOM events that have a capture and bubbling phase.

 For example, a child component named `Child` can emit an event named "foo" on a button click using: